Sometimes You Need Facts, and Sometimes a Hug: Understanding Older Adults' Preferences for Explanations in LLM-Based Conversational AI Systems: Results and Findings

+In this section, we first report results from participants' ratings of the different explanation types across the two contexts.
+Next, we report the in-depth qualitative findings that emerged from our analysis of participant interviews conducted at the end of study sessions.

-Figure 4 presents the proportion of positive ratings for each explanation type for the two contexts. \textit{Positive ratings} are the total number of instances when an explanation was rated either \textit{“strongly agree”} or \textit{“agree”} on the Likert-scale-based statement evaluating their usefulness, indicating an overall positive-leaning sentiment.
+During Speed Dating sessions, we asked participants to rate each explanation on a 5-point Likert Scale.
+Figure 4 presents the proportion of positive ratings for each explanation type for the two contexts.
+Here, we define \textit{positive ratings} as the total number of instances when an explanation was rated either \textit{“strongly agree”} or \textit{“agree”} on the Likert-scale-based statement evaluating their usefulness, indicating an overall positive-leaning sentiment.
 These percents show how often each explanation type accounted for the total number of positive responses in that context, and highlights which explanation types were rated more favorably relative to others.

 Based on the overall trend, we saw that in the routine reminder context, explanations drawn from conversational history made up the largest proportion of positive ratings, while in the emergency context, explanations from environmental data made up the largest proportion of all the positive ratings.
 Explanations based on activity-based inferences consistently fell in the mid-range, while internal system logic explanations (expressed through confidence scores) remained the least positively rated in both contexts.
 Given our limited sample size and exploratory goals, we report only high-level descriptive data to contextualize qualitative findings better and offer a broader view of participant sentiment, and \textbf{do not} intend to make any causal or inferential claims.
-We now discuss the qualitative findings gleaned from Speed Dating sessions.